-During his tenure, Barela has been praised for his work to reduce the regulatory burden on job creators.
+During his tenure, Barela was instrumental in leading the state's efforts to reform its tax structure by lowering the state's corporate income tax rate 22 percent to 5.9 percent and implementing a single sales factor to allow manufacturers to pay taxes on profits on goods sold only in New Mexico.
+He has been praised for his work to reduce the regulatory burden on job creators.
 He established the Office of Business Advocacy within the department to assist businesses navigate the state regulatory, licensing and permitting process.
 Nearly 2,000 jobs have been created or saved as a result of this initiative.

-He is a leader in efforts to reform New Mexico’s tax code and has helped bring investments like Union Pacific, TE Connectivity, Honeywell’s Bendix/King, Lowe’s customer care center and Air USA to New Mexico.
+He is a leader in efforts to reform New Mexico’s tax code and has helped bring investments like Union Pacific, TE Connectivity, Honeywell’s Bendix/King and Lowe’s customer care center and to New Mexico.

 Since taking office, New Mexico’s unemployment rate has dropped 2 percentage points; international exports have doubled and the manufacturing, transportation and logistics industries have experienced an increase in growth.